CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

     - [ ] 3.10.5 Address any security recommendations from dependency audits.
         - [ ] 3.10.5.1 Regularly audit your project's dependencies for known security vulnerabilities.
         - [ ] 3.10.5.2 Update dependencies to address vulnerabilities or find alternative libraries if necessary.
+    - [ ] Update GitHub repository (on the designated branch) with validated changes from this phase.
 - [ ] **3.5 Prepare for Deployment:**
     - [ ] 3.5.1 Generate release builds of the Android app.
         - [ ] 3.5.1.1 Follow the official React Native documentation for generating signed release APK or AAB (Android App Bundle) builds.